SUMMARY OF SUPPORTING STATEMENTS FOR NAMING SHARSMITH PEAK--posted on Name4Carl Website Back to Home page

 May 23, 2006: "It was during [summer 1966 at Crater Lake National Park]...that I first learned of Dr. Sharsmith's legendary reputation among park naturalists throughout the National Park System.
 Several of our most veteran naturalists at Crater Lake had been trained by Dr. Sharsmith in Tuolumne Meadows...During the summer of 1969...at Zion National Park..I would meet other NPS personnel and park visitors who would share with me their inspirational experiences while hiking with or attending an evening program conducted by 'the great' Carl Sharsmith...Dr.
 Sharsmith's ability to communicate his passion for the aesthetic qualities of the Tuolumne wilderness was a gift on par with the writings of John Muir and the photographs of Ansel Adams...The unnamed mountain, Peak 12002, has been informally known among many park visitors and park employees as Sharsmith Peak.
 I am requesting that the U.S. Board on Geographic Names formally consider the name Sharsmith Peak for this feature to honor the memory of this great human being and to preserve his legacy."

-ROGER G. KENNEDY, Cambridge, Massachusetts, Director, National Park
+ROGER G. KENNEDY, deceased, Cambridge, Massachusetts, Director, National Park

 Service (1993-1997), Director (1979 to 1992) (now Director Emeritus), National Museum of American History

 author of seventeen books, had two television series on theDiscovery

 Channel, another on PBS, and a radio series on NBC.
 He has been awarded many

 honorary degrees, and is an honorary member of the American Association of

 June 29, 2006: "[Dr. Sharsmith] is already a lesson for those who are told about him, as I was when I first came to Yosemite as [NPS] Director--we should use the naming process to make him a lesson for a lot more people."